badboy/fnordig.de/_posts/2014-03-03-samsung-chromebook-a-short-review.md

 needs.
 Keep in mind that all installed applications and most settings are synced with the Chrome instance on your desktop if that is linked to the same Google account.
-This was a bit annyoing at first, but I can live with that.
+This was a bit annoying at first, but I can live with that.

 Apart from that I'm not totally happy with a browser-only environment, but Chrome OS got you covered here as well.
 It comes with an usable shell in